Inforex 1300 Systems: System 5000 Turnkey File Management System

 In v4.0 of the System 5000, a processing language similar to IBM's RPG was added, to allow computation, manipulation and transformation of data across multiple files when records were added or updated.

 The revolutionary ease of use of this system can best be illustrated by an anecdote.
 When the first system was installed at Westinghouse, the site employee directory was loaded into a file, and a terminal was given to the company receptionist to direct phone calls and visitors appropriately.
 The next time the Inforex SE came in, the receptionist proudly showed off the new application she had created by herself to help out her friend, the parking lot security guard.
 With the application, she could track all the assigned parking spaces and the license numbers entitled to park in each one.
 She could even monitor the Employee of the Month space, and who was allowed to park there each month.

-Unfortunately, the company never quite figured out how to market their system.
+However, the company never quite figured out how to market their system.
 Its data entry products were sold as productivity upgrades to production data entry departments, which during the 1960s had used keypunches to enter data onto punch card decks.
 Inforex could market the 1300 series by showing the improvement in productivity, measured in keystrokes per hour, and the reduction in errors due to data being validated as it was typed.
 The System 5000, on the other hand, was an application engine, which needed to be sold to application development departments, or even directly to user departments impatient with the turnaround time to get a solution built by IT.
 The Inforex marketing and field organizations never quite figured out how to do this.

 The System 5000, despite its advantages, had some severe technical deficiencies.
 It was still a batch system and often found itself used as a front end (computing) to a mainframe computer.
 For most applications, tapes needed to be moved between the 5000 and a mainframe drive.
 While the company was trying to market their advanced 5000 product, it quickly became obsolete due to powerful new multi-user interactive systems and mainframe operating systems that now used CRT-equipped terminals to enter data directly to a mainframe or minicomputer.